keyboardDrummer/keyboardDrummer.github.io/_posts/globalGovernance.md

 Many idealists advocate for a simple democratic global government—one person, one vote across the entire planet.
 But such a system would likely prove dangerously unstable.
 When formal voting power significantly diverges from actual power capabilities, powerful actors would inevitably undermine the system rather than accept unfavorable outcomes.
 We already see this pattern in existing democracies, where campaign financing, lobbying, and media influence allow wealthy individuals and corporations to gain political power far beyond their single vote.
 A global democracy would face these same issues at unprecedented scale.
 Nations with military strength, corporations with economic leverage, and wealthy individuals would either physically overthrow the system through force or subvert it through established methods of influence.
 Democracy doesn't eliminate power imbalances; it merely forces power to express itself through hidden channels rather than transparent ones.

+## The Failure of Campaign Finance Reforms
+Some might argue that we could simply regulate away the influence of money in politics through campaign finance laws or limits on political contributions.
+History has shown this approach to be largely ineffective.
+When formal channels for power expression are blocked, influence simply redirects through increasingly complex and less transparent mechanisms.
+Wealthy entities fund PACs, think tanks, media organizations, or astroturf movements instead of direct campaign contributions.
+They invest in lobbyists, legal challenges, or strategic philanthropy that advances their interests.
+The fundamental problem remains: actual power will always find expression, whether through formal channels or informal ones.
+The more we attempt to suppress it through regulation, the more sophisticated and hidden its manifestations become.
+This regulatory cat-and-mouse game ultimately undermines transparency and accountability while failing to achieve genuine political equality.

 ## The Power Formalization Principle

 What if, instead of ignoring these power realities, we designed a global governance system that explicitly acknowledges and formalizes them?
-The fundamental premise of our proposed system is straightforward: structure governance to reflect the actual power that people and entities possess, so that decisions made through governmental systems mirror what would happen if they "fought it out" in the real world—but without the destruction and suffering of actual conflict.
+The fundamental premise of our proposed system is straightforward: structure governance to reflect the actual power that people and entities possess, so that decisions made through governmental systems mirror what would happen if they "fought it out" in the real world—but without the wasted resources of actual conflict.
 By bringing power into the formal system rather than allowing it to operate in the shadows, we create both transparency and stability.
 This isn't about endorsing power imbalances, but rather acknowledging their existence and channeling them constructively.

 ## Tax Contributions as the Ideal Power Metric